PPiXal/Illumine-Arduino/README.md

 6. Power up the **AC to DC** power supply.

-7. Connect to ESP8266 board via WiFi route at home or your hotspot.
+7. Connect to the ESP8266 board by accessing its self-hosted Access Point (AP).
+Once connected, you can find your SSID as per your settings.
+If you haven't set an SSID, the default SSID is Smart Bamboo Lamp with the password 12345678. ~~Connect to ESP8266 board via WiFi route at home or your hotspot.~~

-8. goto your ip-address example `http://197.172.0.8/`
+8. Access the following IP address: `192.168.4.1` If you cannot find it, please check your Router IP in the network details. ~~goto your ip-address example `http://197.172.0.8/`~~

 9. And Enjoy it!